eudoxia0/eudoxia0.github.io/article/_posts/2025-01-01-how-i-use-claude.md

 summary: Exploring Anthropic's data export.
 ---

 I was a casual user of [Claude] until the [23 October release][rel] ([informally][inf] "Claude 3.6"), when it crossed a quality threshold I didn't even know was there.
 It is really, really good.
-I have been using it a lot more since.
-But how much more?
+I have been using it a lot more since, and I got curious as to how much more.

 It turns out you can [export][ex] your data.
 It's just a massive JSON blob.
 I wrote the types to represent it, and Claude wrote most of the [matplotlib].
 The code is [here][repo], and it's set up so you can run it on your own export very easily.